|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA January 14, 1944

-Built by North American as a B-25D-20 Mitchell.
-Delivered to the U.S. Army.
-Ferried overseas via Hickam Field then across the Pacific to the South Pacific.
+Built by North American Aviation (NAA).
+Delivered to the U.S. Army Air Force (USAAF) as B-25D-20 Mitchell serial number 41-30566.
+Ferried overseas via Hickam Field then across the Pacific to the South Pacific (SOPAC).
+Flown to Garbutt Field in Townsville and converted into a B-25D-1 strafer at the 4th Air Depot (4th AD).

-Assigned to the 13th Air Force, 42nd Bombardment Group, 70th Bombardment Squadron.
+Assigned to the 13th Air Force (13th AF), 42nd Bombardment Group (42nd BG) "The Crusaders", 70th Bombardment Squadron (70th BS).
 No known nickname or nose art.
 This aircraft was converted to a B-25D-1 strafer at the 4th Air Depot at Garbutt Field near Townsville.
-In this configuration, the bomber had ten 50 caliber machine guns (four in side blister gun packs on each side of the nose), plus two 30 caliber machine guns.
+In this configuration, the bomber had ten 50 caliber machine guns (four in side blister gun packs on each side of the nose), plus two .30 caliber machine guns.
 When lost, engines R-2600-13 serial numbers 42-77985 and right 42-76964.
 Machine gun serial numbers were not noted.

 Afterwards, Tokyo radio reported that one Mitchell bomber was shot down on January 14, 1944.
 If true, it is likely the plane reported by the Japanese was this aircraft the only loss on the mission.
 If they were indeed shot down or claimed is unknown.
 Records for the 251 Kokutai flying J1N1 Irving night fighters do not record any claims for enemy aircraft shot down or encountered on January 14, 1944, or for dates previous or afterward.